-Additionally, Rose Medical Center case managers maintain excellent working relationships with providers of HHC, SNF, LTAC and IRF.
-There is sharing of patient information as well as communication about best practices.
-The goal through the development of the Plus Care Network is to strenghten these relationships with our post acute care providers and to provide more efficient, quality care to our most vulnerable patients that previously were overlooked by community agencies/facilities.
+North Suburban Medical Center Case Managers will maintain the already excellent working relationships with providers of HHC, SNF, LTAC and IRF.
+This is accomomplishe through sharing of patient information as well as communication about best practices.
+The development of the Plus Care Network will strenghten these relationships with our post acute care providers and provide more efficient, quality care to our most vulnerable patients that previously were overlooked by community agencies/facilities.

 9. a.
 Will the intervention be a joint effort with another organization (e.g., a Regional Accountable Entity, Local Public Health Agency, a mental or community health center, another community organization or any other external organization)?

-☐ Yes

-⊠ No